To get good at something, you have to put in the work.

 Students with a process-based mindset are less likely to become discouraged at mistakes, and more likely to relish the learning experience moreso than achievements and accolades.

-And it goes without saying that students commited to learning are students much, much more likely to stick around in the gym.
+And it goes without saying that students committed to learning are students much, much more likely to stick around in the gym.

 So make yourself a good finder of these qualities, and make a habit of giving positive reinforcement.